timm/six/src/data.md

 # Quick overview (expanded): data.lua — full theory mapped to code

-This file lists each theoretical point you asked for and shows where the idea appears in src/data.lua, with short explanations and small code snippets taken from that file.
-Headings have one blank line after them and every code block has a blank line above it.

 1) Lua language essentials: syntax, locals vs globals, functions as first-class values, tables as arrays/records, pairs/ipairs